 Florida Program for Shark Research

 The Florida Program for Shark Research (FPSR) is a team of research scientists and educators and includes the Chondrichthyan Tree of Life Project, the International Shark Attack File, and the International Sawfish Encounter Database.
-In regards to sharks, the FPSR investigates and compiles information on shark attacks and uses population genetics to determine the relative abundance and distribution of sharks.
+In regards to sharks, the FPSR investigates and compiles information on shark attacks and uses population genetics to determine sharks’ relative abundance and distribution.

 Essential Information about the Florida Program for Shark Research